AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/implement-green-led/index.md

 b: block
 ---

-The host application (appd) has a property called Green_LED which does not actually control a real LED:
+This tutorial shows you how to control a green LED with your version of the host application using an existing property called Green_LED.
+By default, the Green_LED property does not actually control a real LED:

 <div class="row">
 <div class="col-lg-4 col-md-6 col-sm-12">
 <img class="img-fluid" src="../../guide/tests/aura-013.jpg">
 </div>
 </div>

-This page shows you how to modify your RPi and your version of appd to control an LED.

 # Wire and test a Green LED